Lent & Easter 2019

 Friday Fish Fry

-Join us for a Fish Fry on the first five Fridays of Lent hosted by the Youth Group with the help of the Knights of Columbus.
+Join us for a Fish Fry on Fridays during Lent hosted by the Confirmation students with the help of the Knights of Columbus.
 Meals will be served in the Community Center after Mass and Stations of the Cross.
-Cost is $10/person and $5/child and CSM students.
+Cost is $10/person, $5/child (under 5), $25/family.

 Want to learn more about why we abstain from meat on Fridays?
 Click here to visit an article from our 2017 "Evangelize This Lent" series.